boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

         GlobalAppSettings.EmbedDetails = JsonConvert.DeserializeObject<EmbedDetails>(jsonString);
      ```

- 15. Rewrite the following code in the `RouteConfig.cs` file located in the `App_Start` folder:
+ 15. Please rewrite the code in the `RouteConfig.cs` file, which is located in the `App_Start` folder.

      ```js
       var settings = new FriendlyUrlSettings();